Charged With DUI — But You Weren’t Driving?

 -

-Sleeping in your parked vehicle with the engine running (for heat)
+Sleeping in the car with the engine running for heat

 -

-Sitting in your car while waiting for a ride, with keys nearby
+Waiting in your car for a ride, keys nearby

 -

-In all these cases, you may be charged with Care and Control While Impaired — and face the same penalties as if you’d been pulled over while driving.
+In all these cases, you could be charged with Care and Control While Impaired and face the same penalties as being caught while driving.

 A man left a party and decided to sleep it off in his car.
 He turned the heat on and fell asleep in the driver’s seat.
 He had no intention of driving.
 But when police arrived, they saw him behind the wheel with the keys in the ignition — and charged him.
 His lawyer argued that there was no realistic risk of danger, and the case was dismissed.